makinacorpus/DbToolsBundle/docs/content/anonymization/essentials.md

 Each *Anonymizer* could take options to specify how it should work.

-All you need to do to configure Anonymization is map each column you want to anonymize with a specific anonymizer.
+In others word, all you need to do to configure Anonymization is map each column you want to anonymize with a specific anonymizer.

 ## Example

 The best way to understand how it works is to see a simple example: let's take an entity `User`.

-This entity has several fields we want to anonymize, and others that do not represent sensitive data:
+This entity has several fields we want to anonymize, and others that we don't:

 - `id`: Serial
-- `emailAddress`: An email address that we want to anonymize
+- `emailAddress`: An email address **that we want to anonymize**
-- `age`: An integer that we want to randomize
+- `age`: An integer **that we want to randomize**
-- `level`: A string ('none', 'bad', 'good' or 'expert') that we want to randomize
+- `level`: A string ('none', 'bad', 'good' or 'expert') **that we want to randomize**
-- `secret`: A string that we want to hash
+- `secret`: A string **that we want to hash**
 - `lastLogin`: A DateTime we want to keep intact

+Here is how you can declare this configruation with PHP attributes and with YAML:

 ::: code-group
 ```php [Attribute]